alcionai/corso/website/docs/setup/repos.md

 ## Filesystem Storage

-Corso supports creating a repository on local or network attached filesystem.
+Corso supports creating a repository on a local or network attached filesystem.

 :::note
 Filesystem repositories aren't S3 compatible.
+Copying a local repository directly to S3-compatible object storage or the other way around is not supported.
 :::

-### Filesystem storage prerequisites

-None.

-### Initialize filesystem repository
+### Initialize a filesystem repository

 Before first use, you need to initialize a Corso repository with `corso repo init filesystem`.
 See the command details [here](../../cli/corso-repo-init-filesystem).
 Corso will create the directory structure if necessary, including any